Mayuri-Chan/pyrofork/docs/source/intro/quickstart.rst

 Quick Start
 ===========

-The next few steps serve as a quick start to see Pyrogram in action as fast as possible.
+The next few steps serve as a quick start to see PyroFork in action as fast as possible.

-Get Pyrogram Real Fast
+Get PyroFork Real Fast
 ----------------------

 .. admonition :: Cloud Credits